 Big Q Applied to Our Digital Age

 As we have seen, the Big Q movement is not new.
 For almost 30 years many organizations have employed this concept and moved quality management from the production floor to the board room, making quality everyone’s responsibility.

 While expanding quality beyond the product dimension is a positive development, it comes with its own set of new challenges.
-Today these challenges are being managed more efficiently because of new technologies such as Operational APPs, QMS software, Artificial Intelligence and so on.
+Today these challenges are being managed more efficiently because of new technologies such as operational applications, QMS software, Artificial Intelligence, and so on.

-Historically quality departments were made up of technical experts in statistical process control, quality systems, supplier quality and the like.
+Historically quality departments were made up of technical experts in statistical process control, quality systems, supplier quality, and the like.
 Increasingly the skills needed to be successful in quality have shifted.
-Big Q professionals need to be “big picture” business focused, not just manage production defects.
-They will need to know customer demand and their needs and be able to define critical to business and quality characteristics in all key functions and processes.
+Big Q professionals need to be “big picture” business-focused, not just manage production defects.
+They will need to know customer demand and their needs and be able to define critical business and quality characteristics in all key functions and processes.

 This larger focus is creating a new type of quality professional.
 One that can manage big data, use apps in real-time to maintain control of processes; use scorecards from new QMS software to drive corrective actions; all from wherever they are - which may not be anywhere near the process being measured.

 Juran Inc. has researched the skills needed to be effective quality professionals in today’s workplaces, as well as testing those skills.
 In the next decade, the ‘core’ skills of understanding quality tools, systems, procedures, and work instructions will no longer apply.
 New skills, new departments, and new ways of managing quality will replace all the traditional systems.
 Think big – Big Q= BIG ROI.

 Ready to explore the role technology can play in your organization’s journey to adopting a Big Q perspective?
 Request to speak with one of our quality management strategy experts.